JuliaGaussianProcesses/KernelFunctions.jl/docs/src/userguide.md

 This is similar to the convention used in [Distances.jl](https://github.com/JuliaStats/Distances.jl).

 ### So what type should I use to represent a collection of inputs?
-The central assumption made by KernelFunctions.jl is that all collections of inputs of length `N` are represented by `AbstractVector`s of length `N`.
+The central assumption made by KernelFunctions.jl is that all collections of `N` inputs are represented by `AbstractVector`s of length `N`.
 Abstraction is then used to ensure that efficiency is retained, `ColVecs` and `RowVecs` being the most obvious examples of this.